mehmandarov/mehmandarov.github.io/_posts/2017-07-27-docker-cmd-survival-guide.markdown

 #### 2. List Containers

-After creating containers, first thing you might want to do is to see what containers you might have up and running.
+After creating containers, first thing you might want to do is to see what containers you have up and running.
 To list all running containers you can use:

 {% highlight shell_session %}
 $ docker ps